A Guide To CWC’s Complaints Procedure

-- If you are still not satisfied with our handling of your complaint you can ask the Legal Ombudsman at PO Box 6806 Wolverhampton, WV1 9WJ or online at Legal Ombudsman to consider the complaint.
+- 8. If you are still not satisfied with our handling of your complaint you can ask the Legal Ombudsman at PO Box 6806 Wolverhampton, WV1 9WJ or online at Legal Ombudsman to consider the complaint.
 You can also telephone the Ombudsman on 0300 555 0333.
 You will need to make your complaint to the Legal Ombudsman within six months of receiving a final written response from this firm about your complaint.
-You should also be aware that as well as contacting the Ombudsman within six months of your final response from this firm that you should also not make your complaint to the Ombudsman any later than six years from the date of act/omission; or no more than three years from when you should reasonably have known there was cause for complaint.
+You should also be aware that as well as contacting the Ombudsman within six months of your final response from this firm that you should also make your complaint either within one year of the problem happening or within one year of you finding out about it.

 If you are concerned about your solicitor’s behaviour

 The Solicitors Regulation Authority (SRA) can help you, or take action, when Solicitors:

 - – Tell lies